aspose-tex/Aspose.TeX-Documentation/net/_index.md

 **Welcome to Aspose.TeX for .NET**

 Aspose.TeX is a .NET library for TeX files typesetting.
 It can present TeX input in various graphic formats like XPS, PDF, PNG, JPEG, TIFF and BMP.
 It also outputs tracing info like any other TeX engine does.
 The API provides various ways of passing TeX input and obtaining output.
-And, as an advanced feature, it lets you create your own TeX format if you wish to typeset a number of documents designed uniformely...
+And, as an advanced feature, it lets you create your own TeX format if you wish to typeset a number of documents designed uniformly.

 {{% /alert %}}